nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

 Each of the override method types, in turn, returns the `TestingModule` instance, and can thus be chained with other methods in the [fluent style](https://en.wikipedia.org/wiki/Fluent_interface).
 You should use `compile()` at the end of such a chain to cause Nest to instantiate and initialize the module.

-While testing you sometimes also want to provide a custom logger e.g. when the tests are run on a CI server.
-Use `setLogger()` with a `Logger` instance that is derived from the
+Also, sometimes you may want to provide a custom logger e.g. when the tests are run (for example, on a CI server).
+Use the `setLogger()` method and pass an object that fulfills the `LoggerService` interface to instruct the `TestModuleBuilder` how to log during tests (by default, only "error" logs will be logged to the console).
 [Logger class](https://docs.nestjs.com/techniques/logger#injecting-a-custom-logger) to tell the TestModuleBuilder how to log during tests.

 The compiled module has several useful methods, as described in the following table: